-Given the breadth and depth of research at Wits, no single publication of this sort can hope to cover all that happens within the institution, but we do profile some specific success stories.
-The rest of the report is intended to be indicative of the sort of research conducted at Wits, to suggest the kind of projects in which we are involved and to advise on where to seek further information.
+Given the breadth and depth of research at Wits, no single publication can hope to cover all that happens with the institution, but we do profiles some specific success stories in our annual Research Reports.
+Listed below are several Research Reports that are indicative of the sort of research conducted at Wits.

 One of the landmark events in our country in 2011 was the COP17 Climate Change Conference held in Durban, in which Wits scientists were involved.
 This has inspired us to adopt a broadly green theme for the 2011 Report